MikeDigitize/Animator-ES6/README.md

 });

 /**
-  * Trigger the animation by adding a class directly to the element */
+  * Trigger the animation by adding a class directly to the element.
+  */

 Animator.addClass(p, "ninjaAnimation");

 /**
-  * Or as part of a sequence
+  * Or as part of a sequence.
   */

 Animator.animation({